Saadraj/Shopper/README.md

 ## A Practicing project

-To know more about me [visit my portfolio website](https://portfolio-saadraj.vercel.app/)
+To know about me [visit my portfolio website](https://portfolio-saadraj.vercel.app/)